-Edits to the data itself or table names will need to be released as a new version before anyone can see them.
+Edits to the data itself will need to be released as a new version before anyone can see them.

 Edits to the dataset information, table information, or variable metadata can be made on the current version and will be live as soon as it's saved.
 Or if you would like to preserve the existing dataset as it is, you can create a new version and make updates to that instead.
 No one will be able to see these updates until the new version is released.

 Edits to the dataset name and access configuration (and for administrators only - published status) will always affect all versions.